-Have you ever ordered something from a magazine or off TV and you thought, “boy it would be great to have one of those.”
+Have you ever ordered something from a magazine or online and you thought, “it would be great to have one of those?”
 The price was right, so you sent off for it and when you opened the package, you immediately felt, “This is not what I expected to get.”

-Imagine with me a John dressed in clothing made of camel hair with a leather belt around his waste.
+Imagine with me John the Baptist.
+He was dressed in clothing made of camel hair with a leather belt around his waist.
 His food consisted of locusts and wild honey.
-People had pretty much forgotten his so called miraculous birth and his alleged mission from God.
+People had pretty much forgotten his so-called miraculous birth and his alleged mission from God.
 He was in his twenties now, and now when people saw him, they would say, “now there’s one life that did not turn out the way I expected.”